 In case, the Dell SupportAssist program is missing on your laptop out of the box, no worries.
 You can also download it from the official site.
 Use the following link:

-Due to any reason, if above link is broken or there is no option to download Dell SupportAssist program, then you can search for this utility on the Google.
+Due to any reason, if the above link is broken or there is no option to download Dell SupportAssist program, then you can search for this utility on Google.
 I bet you will find an official page to download the tool.

 In case, due to whatever reason, you fail to check dell warranty status using SupportAssist, then there is an alternate way to do so.

-You can check the warranty of laptop on Dell official site.
+You can check the warranty of the laptop on Dell official site.
 Here’s how you can do that:

 1. First of all, you need to visit the Dell Warranty Status page.